-Here at The Dog Chef we don’t need an excuse to spoil our dogs.
-What some people call spoiling dogs we consider engaging with dogs.
+Here at The Dog Chef I don’t need an excuse to spoil my dogs.
+What some people call spoiling dogs I consider engaging with dogs.
 You’re not spoiling your dog if you give it a treat or a cuddle.
 You’re engaging with it.
 Strengthening your relationship.
 Reinforcing the bond between you.

 That said, if you really do want to spoil your dog in the traditional sense, August 10th is the day to do it.
 Because that is officially Spoil Your Dog Day, an event increasingly celebrated all across the world.